KnoP-01/krl-for-vim/README.md

 ## FAQ

-Q: Since version 2.0.0 everything's weird.
-How so?
-A: Most optional features are enabled by default now.

-Q: I'm here to feed my kids, not to read.
-How do I get rid of stuff?
+Q: How do I disable an annoying feature of krl-for-vim?
-A: Disable stuff in your `vimrc`, see [krl-options][6] for details: >
+A: Disable feature in your `vimrc`, see [krl-options][6] for details: >

     let g:krlShortenQFPath    = 0 " don't shorten paths in quickfix
     let g:krlAutoComment      = 0 " don't continue comments with o, O or Enter
     let g:krlFormatComments   = 0 " don't break comment lines automatically
     let g:krlCommentIndent    = 1 " indent comments starting in 1st column too
     let g:krlIndentBetweenDef = 0 " don't indent between DEF(fct|dat)?
     let g:krlSpaceIndent      = 0 " don't change 'sts', 'sw', 'et' and 'sr'
     "let g:krlFoldLevel       = 0 " close no folds on startup
     "let g:krlFoldLevel       = 1 " close movement folds on startup (default)
     let g:krlFoldLevel        = 2 " close all folds on startup
     let g:krlKeyWord          = 0 " don't treat $, # and & as word char

 Q: Which keys get mapped to what?
 Will that override my own mappings?
 A: krl-for-vim will not override existing mappings unless the corresponding option is explicitly set.
+To use different key bindings see
+   [krl-key-mappings][13] for <Plug> mappings.
-To use different key bindings use the `<PLUG>` mapping.
-Otherwise krl-for-vim create the followin mappings: >
+   Otherwise krl-for-vim create the following mappings: >

     <F2> Open all folds
     <F3> Open none movement folds